lechimp-p/dario-lessons/lesson0/README.md

   your command line.
 Create a new file named SOLUTION.md in this folder and put it under git control.
 For every item on this list, write some sentences on what you learned in the editor you chose previously.
 If some commands on the terminal were involved, note them and their purpose.
-If come acronym or jargon was involved, write down a concise definition using git markdown style.
+If some acronym or jargon was involved, write down a concise definition.
+Use git markdown style.
 Commit your changes to the file at least after every paragraph.
 Make sure you pick a meaningfull commit message.
 Use git pull, to get changes i made in the meantime.
-Then check weather i added you as a contributor to this repository and push your changes back on the github server.
+Then check whether i added you as a contributor to this repository and push your changes back on the github server.